datacamp/courses-introduction-to-python/chapter4.md

 # Print out first and second column of first ten rows

-# Print out all three columns for row indexes XXX up to and including XXX
+# Print out all three columns for row indexes 205 up to and including 235

 ```